 - Now click the START button to starting the installation process.

-- Now wait until the flashing process is done, when it is finished the device will reboot automatically, and the ODIN app will say PASS message collared with a green background
+- Now wait until the flashing process is done, when it is finished the device will reboot automatically and the ODIN app will say PASS message collared with a green background

 - Disconnect the device from the PC, by safety disconnecting the USB cable from PC.

-That’s it your device Samsung Galaxy S4 GT-I9500 is running now on Official Android 4.2.2 UBUAMDK Jelly Bean firmware.
+Your device Samsung Galaxy S4 GT-I9500 is running now on Official Android 4.2.2 UBUAMDK Jelly Bean firmware.

 Troubleshooting and advice to solve the issues:

 - In case your device is stuck at the moment of the boot animation or when the Samsung logo appear, then you have to do: